-Let’s face it: third-party debt collection agencies often sit on high-volume portfolios of accounts, as they lack the capabilities and resources to contact all debtors.
-Ultimately, some agencies give up on reaching all those accounts, focusing solely on the larger ones.
+Let’s face it: debt collection agencies often sit on high-volume portfolios of accounts, as they lack the capabilities and resources to contact all debtors in a timely manner.
+Ultimately, some agencies give up on reaching all those accounts to focus solely on the larger ones.

-ARM companies usually acquire thousands of new accounts each month, but many of those accounts might be left untouched due to the lack of bandwidth.
-For each account, collectors need to establish right-party contact (RPC), remind the customer of their outstanding balance, and offer ways to help them pay off their debt.
-More often than not, customers are not available right away, and the collector has to call them back at a different time.
-It’s not an easy job!
+ARM companies usually handle thousands of new accounts each month, but many of those accounts might be left untouched due to the lack of bandwidth.
+For each account, agents need to establish right-party contact (RPC), remind the customer of their outstanding balance, and offer ways to help them pay off their debt, such as a payment plan.
+More often than not, customers are not available right away, and the agent has to call them back at a different time.

 What if I told you that you could automate this entire process?

 Yes, you heard that right.
-A conversational Voice AI solution can handle your collection calls on your behalf.
-Think Siri or Alexa, but for collections.
+A conversational voice AI solution can handle your collection calls on your behalf.
+In this article, we’ll explain how this type of solution works.

 What Is Call Automation?

 Voice AI technologies may sound “new” to you today, but they are set to become the industry standard in the collections and payments space within a few years.
-Early adopters will likely reap the benefits as they’ll be ahead of the learning curve.
+Early adopters are already reaping the benefits as they are ahead of the learning curve.

-When they hear “call automation,” many people tend to think about IVR (interactive voice response) technology.
-Think, “To make a payment, press 1…” In recent years, voice automation has significantly evolved with the emergence of conversational Voice AI, which is a more sophisticated technology than IVR.
+When they hear “call automation,” many people tend to think of IVR (interactive voice response) systems.
+Think, “To make a payment, press 1…” In recent years, voice automation, AI, and speech recognition technologies have significantly evolved, also with the emergence of conversational voice AI and large language models, delivering a much more sophisticated technology than IVR.
+You can think of IVR as the “grandfather” of voice AI.

-A Digital Voice Agent (read: voicebot) can handle a human-feeling and effective two-way conversation with a customer, answering questions and providing context-specific information.
+A conversational voice AI platform delivers a human-feeling and effective two-way conversation with a consumer, answering questions and providing context-specific information.

 What Does an Automated Collection Call Sound Like?